HL7/cql/input/pages/02-authorsguide.md

 CQL supports the representation of intervals, or ranges, of values of various types.
 In particular, intervals of date and time values, and ranges of integers and reals.

-Intervals in CQL are represented by specifying the low and high points of the [.id]#Interval# and whether the boundary is inclusive (meaning the boundary point is part of the interval) or exclusive (meaning the boundary point is excluded from the interval).
+Intervals in CQL are represented by specifying the low and high points of the <span class="id">Interval</span> and whether the boundary is inclusive (meaning the boundary point is part of the interval) or exclusive (meaning the boundary point is excluded from the interval).
 Following standard mathematics notation, inclusive (closed) boundaries are indicated with square brackets, and exclusive (open) boundaries are indicated with parentheses.

-A syntax diagram of an [.id]#Interval# construct can be seen [here](19-l-cqlsyntaxdiagrams.html#intervalSelector).
+A syntax diagram of an <span class="id">Interval</span> construct can be seen [here](19-l-cqlsyntaxdiagrams.html#intervalSelector).

 For example: